insected/bobbae_gcp-wiki/BigQuery.md

 The [storage and compute layers are fully decoupled](https://cloud.google.com/blog/products/bigquery/separation-of-storage-and-compute-in-bigquery) in BigQuery.
 This means that the query engine runs on different servers from the servers where the data is stored.
 This feature enables BigQuery to provide great scalability both in terms of data volume and query execution.
 This decoupled paradigm is only possible thanks to [Google's Petabit network](https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-how-andromeda-2-2-enables-high-throughput-vms), which moves data very quickly from one server to another, leveraging Google's proprietary fiber cables across the globe.

-Unlike traditional data warehouses, BigQuery stores data in [columnar format](https://towardsdatascience.com/want-to-use-bigquery-read-this-fab36822830) rather than in row format.
-This approach enables you to do the following:
+Unlike traditional data warehouses, BigQuery stores data in [columnar format](https://towardsdatascience.com/want-to-use-bigquery-read-this-fab36822830) in [Google File System](https://cloud.google.com/blog/products/storage-data-transfer/a-peek-behind-colossus-googles-file-system) (codename Colossus).

-- Achieve a better compression ratio for each column, because the data in a column is typically homogeneous and simpler to compress.
-- Reduce the amount of data to read and get the best possible performance for data warehouse use cases that are usually based on a small selection of columns in a table and aggregating operations such as sums, average, and maximum.

-All the data is stored in Google's proprietary distributed filesystem named [Google File System](https://cloud.google.com/blog/products/storage-data-transfer/a-peek-behind-colossus-googles-file-system) (codename Colossus).
-The distribution of the data allows it to guarantee faster I/O performance and better availability of data in the case of failures.

 [Google File System](https://pierrezemb.fr/posts/colossus-google/) is based on two different server types: